-The Originator will originate investments for approval by the Mortgage Broker.
+The Originators and the Mortgage Broker will originate investments for approval by the Mortgage Broker.
+The Trust has retained the services of the Mortgage Broker to provide advice to the Trust with respect to the acquisition of interests in Investments.
 The Manager is responsible for carrying out all the transactions of the Trust, providing management services for the Trust and, as portfolio advisor, supervising the investment and Investment Portfolio of the Trust.
-Investments in Mortgages are reviewed by the Board of Governors of the Trust, through its Credit Committee, on a quarterly basis to ensure compliance with the Trust's investment objectives.
-See "Directors, Management, Promoters and Principal Holders - Trez Capital Limited Partnership (the Mortgage Broker)"; and "Directors, Management, Promoters and Principal Holders - The Independent Review Committee".
+Investments are reviewed by the Board of Governors of the Trust, through its Credit Committee, on a quarterly basis to ensure compliance with the Trust's investment objectives.
+Upon receipt of advice from the Mortgage Broker and subject to any required approvals of the Credit Committee, the Manager will, from time to time sell investments in Mortgages and reinvest the proceeds or exchange such investments for other investments in Mortgage Broker)" and "Directors, Management, Promoters and Principal Holders - Trez Capital Limited Partnership (the Mortgage Broker)" and "Directors, Management, Promoters and Principal Holders - The Independent Review Committee".

 The Mortgage Broker is well known in the non-bank real estate lending industry in Canada.
 It identifies potential transactions principally through a network of existing business contacts, repeat borrowers and its reputation.
-Trez Capital Corporation, the predecessor to the Mortgage Broker, has successfully originated, underwritten and serviced Mortgage investments on behalf of, and syndicated Mortgage investments with, numerous investor clients and financial institutions over the past 20 years.
+The Mortgage Broker seeks out, reviews and presents to the Trust, Investment opportunities which are consistent with the investment objectives and operating policies of the Trust and services such Investments on its behalf.
+Trez Capital Corporation, the predecessor to the Mortgage Broker, and subsequently the Mortgage Broker, have successfully originated, underwritten and serviced Mortgage investments on behalf of, and syndicated Mortgage investments with, numerous investor clients and financial institutions for the past 20 years.
 See "Directors, Management, Promoters and Principal Holders - Trez Capital Limited Partnership (the Mortgage Broker)".